Are Women At A Higher Risk Of Dry Socket?

 As your Louisville dentist, our team at Louisville Dental Associates wants all of our patients to better understand their oral health.
 Knowing how to protect your long-term oral health means bettering understanding the potential risks you may face.

 For example, according to the result of a new academic review, women have a higher risk of developing dry socket after having a tooth extracted.
-The risk was even higher for who were taking hormonal birth control during the time of the extraction, according to the review published in the Journal of the American Dental Association.
+The risk was even higher for those who were taking hormonal birth control during the time of the extraction, according to the review published in the Journal of the American Dental Association.
+Systematic reviews and meta-analyses have also been conducted to evaluate risk factors for dry socket, including the impact of oral contraceptives and smoking.

-Dry socket occurs following a tooth extraction when a blood clot doesn’t fully form in the socket.
+Dry socket can occur as a complication after dental surgery, particularly within the first few days following the procedure, when a blood clot doesn’t fully form in the socket.
+When the blood clot forms properly, it protects the socket and promotes healing.
 While oral health experts don’t know why exactly some patients recover from an extraction with no issues while others develop dry socket, this most recent review suggests that estrogen may play a role.

-Even though dry socket ranks as the most common complication from having a tooth extracted, the role that estrogen plays in the development of the condition remains relatively unclear.
-Researchers from the ADA Foundation involved in the review wanted to determine if there was a correlation between a higher risk of developing dry socket and the use of hormonal birth control.
+Even though dry socket ranks as the most common complication from having a tooth extracted, the role that estrogen plays in the development of the condition and dry socket developing remains relatively unclear.
+Dry sockets happen even when preventive measures are taken, highlighting the importance of professional treatment.
+Researchers from the ADA Foundation involved in the review wanted to determine if there was a correlation between a higher risk of developing dry socket and the use of hormonal birth control after having a tooth removed.
+Third molar extraction, especially of lower wisdom teeth in the lower jaw, is associated with a higher risk of dry socket.
+Preventing dry socket from occurring in the first place is crucial for proper healing.

 Women who used birth control developed dry socket 13.9 percent of the time, while women who were not taking birth control only developed the condition 7.5 percent of the time.
 However, researchers did determine that women developed dry socket more often than men overall.